Obituaries for the week of June 28, 2017

 Mrs. Coleman is survived by two daughters, Linda Coleman Lee of Lake City, Fla., Karen Coleman (Ben) Leonardi of Ft.
 Walton Beach, Fla.; three sisters, Thelma Holley and Glennie Robbin, both of Bratt and Jessie Wiggins of Pensacola, Fla.; five grandchildren and ten great-grandchildren; many nieces and nephews; special friends, Marlin and Bertha Metzler and Ronald and Harvette Boone.

-Home Chapel with Bro.
-Ted Bridges officiating.
-Interment will follow in Godwin Cemetery.

-Active pallbearers will be Greg Robbins, Brian Robbins, Marvin Wiggins, Darrell Holley, John McCall and Brett Ward.
+Active pallbearers were Greg Robbins, Brian Robbins, Marvin Wiggins, Darrell Holley, John McCall and Brett Ward.

 Johnson-Quimby Funeral Home, INC in charge of all arrangements.